The President's Pleasure (Singapore): Underaged offenders

 Reportedly, for the form of TPP addressing the underaged, from 1969 to 2001, the shortest time spent under TPP was seven years and the longest was 26 years, and ten of the detainees were granted clemency.
 It was further revealed in a December 2001 report, that there were 14 people serving detention under the TPP.
 In May 2008, a month after the latest conviction of an underaged offender, Muhammad Nasir Abdul Aziz, for murder, there were seven underaged offenders (including Nasir himself) serving time under the TPP.
 In January 2018, there were two inmates of the TPP remaining in prison.
-These inmates - Muhammad Nasir Abdul Aziz and the unnamed contract killer of Annie Leong - were the last two people serving time under the TPP since its abolition in 2010.
-At the same time, since 2012 until January 2018, there are three other inmates - consisting of Allan Ong and Kyaneth Soo and another unnamed detainee - who were released after serving between 13 and 19 years in jail and receiving clemency from the President of Singapore.
+These inmates—Muhammad Nasir Abdul Aziz and the unnamed contract killer of Annie Leong—were the last two people serving time under the TPP since its abolition in 2010.
+At the same time, since 2012 until January 2018, there are three other inmates—consisting of Allan Ong and Kyaneth Soo and another unnamed detainee—who were released after serving between 13 and 19 years in jail and receiving clemency from the President of Singapore.
 There were no specific data regarding the number of inmates detained annually or their release dates (for most of the inmates).

-From the year 1965 until 2008, there were reports of underaged offenders who were found guilty of murder and drug trafficking but given a indefinite detention period under the TPP due to them not reaching the age of 18, though two of these people - Mohammed Salleh Daim from 1965 and Sa'at Ismail from 1976 - managed to escape the TPP detention due to successful appeals against their convictions.
+From 1965 until 2008, there were reports of underaged offenders who were found guilty of murder and drug trafficking but given a indefinite detention period under the TPP due to them not reaching the age of 18, though two of these people—Mohammed Salleh Daim from 1965 and Sa'at Ismail from 1976—managed to escape the TPP detention due to successful appeals against their convictions.
 Most of the cases were murder cases.
 Most of the offenders were male, and most of these inmates were local.
 Racially, most of the offenders were Chinese, while among the rest, there were a handful of Malays and only one was of Indian descent.